We assembled this as a quick introduction for those interacting and working with our neurodivergent, social model family.

 - Autistic communities have a saying along the lines of, “I can either look like I’m paying attention, or I can actually pay attention.”
 Not making eye contact does not mean I’m not paying attention.
 “It may look like I am playing with something in my hands while my gaze is someplace far away, but I’m here with you – working to process things in my own way.”
 Please, never force eye contact.
 It is counter-productive, at best, and can cause physical pain.

 - Prolonged sensory overwhelm can lead to meltdown.
 A meltdown is not a tantrum.
 It is not attention-seeking.
 It is a response to overwhelm, anxiety, and stress.
-If I meltdown, the best thing you can do is be patient and compassionate.
+If I meltdown, the best thing you can do is be present, patient, calm, quiet, and compassionate.
 Meltdowns are tidal waves of sensory overwhelm.
 Try not to add to the overwhelm.
 “But I’m tortured because whilst I don’t want to make a scene or have strangers adding to the overload and overwhelm, I’m simultaneously desperate for someone to give me a massive, firm, bear-hug.
 To hide me, cocoon me, and shield me from the shock waves that travel from their universe into mine.“

 - Overwhelm, meltdowns, and the stress of trying to fit into neurotypical society lead to autistic burnout.
 “Burnout can happen to anyone at any age, because of the expectation to look neurotypical, to not stim, to be as non-autistic as possible.
 Being something that neurologically you are not is exhausting.”